LostOnTheLine/Compare_Offset_PySceneDetect/README.md

 This script is designed to align 2 video files.
 It works well on 2 files of the same video with different languages, but should work just as well on any videos where the scene transitions are the same, 2 cameras recording the same stage play, High Resolution & Low Resolution versions of the same movie or TV Show, etc.

 This script has a function to detect which file is *"ahead"* but does not seem to work correctly.
-Hopefully it will be fixed in future updates, but as if now it will show a filename, but running on the same files multiple times will return both results.
+Hopefully it will be fixed in future updates, but as of now it will show a filename, but running on the same files multiple times will return both results.

 I run this on a Windows 11 system, I can make no guarantees that it will work on Linux, but assuming python & PySceneDetect are installed it should work without any major changes.